-An article by Monica Vendituoli, Reporter for the Denver Business Journal.
-We have provided the text of the DBJ’s article discussing Colorado hemp and cannabis companies, as their website is gated off for subscription-only viewing.
+In an article by Monica Vendituoli, Reporter for the Denver Business Journal, she discusses how Colorado hemp and cannabis companies are leveraging technology to maintain and improve product quality.
+We have provided the text of the DBJ’s article as their website is gated off for subscription-only viewing.
 Read the article below:

 “A moldy or disease-riddled cannabis crop yield can cause a disaster for even the most sophisticated cannabis or hemp product makers.
 That’s why local companies are using technology to ensure that the farming quality of cannabis and hemp products remains high.